Photos by Lindsey Johnson

 - Preheat oven to 350ºF.

-- Prepare the lasagna noodles according to instructions on package, reserving 3 cups of cooking liquid.
+- Prepare the lasagne noodles according to instructions on package, reserving 3 cups of cooking liquid.

 - To make the sauce, place the raw cashews and 1 cup of water in a blender or food processor and process until the sauce is smooth.
 Add more water as needed until sauce has a creamy, alfredo-like texture, neither too thick nor too thin.
 Add the lemon juice, garlic, 2 tablespoons of olive oil, nutritional yeast.
 Rosemary.
 Process again until smooth.
 Season with salt and pepper to taste.